2 Factor Authentication Washington DC

 - Knowledge factors are pieces of knowledge a user may have to obtain access, for example, a password, bank PIN code, or the correct answer to a challenge question when a user logs into a system.

-- Location factors can permit access only from specific devices, such as a desktop, or from a specific physical location, verified with GPS technology.
+- Location factors can permit access only from specific devices, such as a desktop, or from one particular physical location, verified with GPS technology.